 2001 - 2005, MSci Hons (1st Class) in Biochemistry, Imperial College London

 I was raised in Manchester before I studied for my undergraduate BSc Biology at Sheffield Hallam University.
 After realising I wanted to pursue a career in academic research I switched over to the University of Sheffield to study for an MSc Translational Neuroscience.
 Neuroscience is something I’ve always been interested in so it was a logical next step from my bachelors.
-For my MSc research project I am developing new methods to understand the activation of kinesin-1 in response to cargo binding.
+For my MSc research project I developed new methods to understand the activation of kinesin-1 in response to cargo binding.